Nasfame/hive/README.md

 ```

 Not working?
-Try `rm -rf /tmp/coophive/data/repos` uninstall hive path and reinstall from the start
+Try `rm -rf /tmp/coophive/data/repos`.
+Uninstall hive path, and reinstall from the start.

 ## Run a node, earn HIVE